List of Green Lanterns: Jordana Gardner

-Another Teen Lantern, unrelated to the others and out-of-continuity is Jordana Gardner, future descendant of Hal Jordan and Guy Gardner, called in such way due to her early recruitment into the Green Lantern Corps of the alternate future detailed in Superman and the Legion of Super-Heroes in the 31st Century.
+Another Teen Lantern, unrelated to the others and out-of-continuity, is Jordana Gardner, future descendant of Hal Jordan and Guy Gardner, who appears in Legion of Super Heroes in the 31st Century #6.

 Keli Quintela

 Young Justice (vol. 3) #1 (March 2019) introduced another Teen Lantern in Keli Quintela.
-An unofficial Green Lantern, Quintela is an eleven-year old from La Paz, Bolivia that hacked into the Green Lantern Power Battery and created a gauntlet that acts like a Green Lantern power ring.
+An unofficial Green Lantern, Quintela is an eleven-year old from La Paz, Bolivia who hacked into the Green Lantern Power Battery and created a gauntlet that acts like a Green Lantern power ring.

 M'ten

-Appearing in the opening minutes of the Green Lantern: The Animated Series episode "Beware my Power," M'ten was the Green Lantern of an unknown sector who was assigned to Frontier Space.
-After being ambushed and murdered by Zilius Zox of the Red Lantern Corps, M'ten's ring returned to Oa, setting the events of the series in motion.
+Appearing in the Green Lantern: The Animated Series premiere episode "Beware My Power", voiced by Brian George, M'ten is the Green Lantern of an unknown sector and an explorer of the Frontier Space.
+After the Red Lantern Zilius Zox kills him, M'ten's ring returns to Oa, setting the events of the series in motion.

 Shyir Rev

-Appearing in the Green Lantern: The Animated Series episode "Beware My Power," Shyir Rev was a Green Lantern assigned to Frontier Space.
-He was ambushed and severely injured by members of the Red Lantern Corps, but was rescued by Hal Jordan and Kilowog.
-Shyir ultimately ended up sacrificing his life to save his home world from a massive bomb planted by the Red Lanterns, and was honored by his comrades.
+Appearing in the Green Lantern: The Animated Series episode "Beware My Power", voiced by Kurtwood Smith, Shyir Rev is a Green Lantern assigned to Frontier Space.
+He later sacrifices himself to save his home world from the Red Lanterns.

 Dulok

-Appearing in the Green Lantern: The Animated Series episode "Heir Apparent," Dulok was a Green Lantern from the planet of Betrassus.
-Dulok had planned to join a band of Green Lanterns tasked with fighting off the Red Lantern Corps, but was murdered by Ragnar, the planet's crown prince.
-After Dulok's death, his ring passed to Iolande, the young queen of Betrassus.
+Appearing in the Green Lantern: The Animated Series episode "Heir Apparent", voiced by Kevin Michael Richardson, Dulok is a Green Lantern from the planet Betrassus.
+He is killed by Prince Ragnar and his ring given to Queen Iolande.